Philadelphia Drunk Driving Attorneys

 At Zavodnick, Zavodnick & Lasky, LLC, our Philadelphia drunk driving attorneys understand how painful and infuriating it is to be a victim of a drunk driver’s negligence.
 These car accidents can be life-altering and take a large physical and emotional toll on injured parties, and can be even more severe if they involve a pedestrian injury, motorcycle accident, or truck accident.

-While we regret such an unfortunate accident has occurred, our experienced personal injury team is fully prepared to mount a case that holds the appropriate party responsible for the injuries they have caused.
+While we regret such an unfortunate accident has occurred, our experienced personal injury lawyers are fully prepared to mount a case that holds the appropriate party responsible for the injuries they have caused.
 Medical bills, property damage, and unearned wages can unjustly send victims into financial ruin during their recovery time.
 However, we are fully committed to fighting for restitution for your losses so you can properly heal from this accident, free of financial burden.

 Penalties for Drunk Driving